 The right side of the church has a sculpted statue of St. Anthony and on the left is equally grand, an ornate sculpture of St. Francis Xavier.

 Within the intricately designed architecture of the Basilica of Bom Jesus lie two galleries.

 The museum has oil paintings depicting various verses in the Bible, designed by some notable artists from 1973 to 1976.

 These paintings mostly follow the traditional conventions of Italian art and indicate Italian culture and Roman Catholicism.

-The top-level of this tomb is an art gallery, which is home to many rare works by Dom Martin, a Goan painter.
+The top level of this tomb is an art gallery, home to many rare works by Dom Martin, a Goan painter.

-A long time ago, in 1594, the Church’s foundation was put in place.
+In 1594, the Church’s foundation was established a long time ago.
 It took a long time to finish, but it was finally done in 1605.

 The body of St. Francis Xavier was first preserved in Portugal but was then shipped to the Basilica.
-He had been known to have therapeutic healing powers, as well as some amazing insights.
+He had been known to have therapeutic healing powers and some amazing insights.

 His body is still in an ornamented coffin and kept at the Basilica.

 The Basilica of Bom Jesus is about a 10-kilometre drive from Panjim.